berylliumsec/orionOps/docs/smb_not_required_playbook_ipv6.md

 check_for_ipv6_traffic network_interface to listen on
 ```

+If Ipv6 is not being actively managed by a DNS and DHCP server and IPv6 packets are flowing then we can likely
+compromise this network by setting up a DNS server and DHCP server for IPv6.
+It is worth noting that according to [RFC3484](https://www.ietf.org/rfc/rfc3484.txt)
+IPv6 will be preferred over IPv4 which means that once IPv6 is being managed, nodes on the network will send packets via IPv6 as
+opposed to IPV4.

-If packets are flowing then the next step is to check if SMB signing is not required.
+To ensure that the attack can be completed, the next step is to check if SMB signing is not required.
+To discover if SMB is enabled
-To discover if SMB is enabled but not required, run (edit to match folder)
+but not required, run:

 ```bash
 docker run -v "$(pwd)":/RESULTS berryliumsec/petusawo:latest \